NathanWu7/isaacLab.manipulation/README.md

 ## Overview

-This repository is based on the old version of the orbit extension repository from isaaclab and provides a template for research on robotic operation tasks.
-It is independent of isaaclab and allows for customization of the details of operation tasks.
+This repository is based on the old version (orbit) of the orbit extension repository from isaaclab and provides a template for research on robot manipulation tasks.
+It is independent of isaaclab and allows for customization of the details of manipulation tasks.